YingruWuGit/HiCKey/README.md

 # Output

-For the above example the output file would have name "nijchr16_output.txt" located in the same folder as the dataset file "nijchr16.txt".
+For Hi-C matrix with name "xxxx" the output file would have name "xxxx_output" in the same folder.
 The output file has three columns:

-First column is the indices for change-points (TAD boundaries).
+The first column is the locations of change-points (start point of a TAD). \

-Second column is their hierarchical orders.
-1 means top layer, it goes to bottom layer as the order increases (as explained in our paper).
-If the "hv" argument was ommited when you run the program, then all the orders would be 1.
+The second column is their hierarchical orders.
+'1' means top layer, it goes to bottom layer as the order increases (as explained in our paper).
+If the 6th line in "arguments.txt" is '0', then all orders would be '1'. \

-Third column is the p-values of the boundaries.
+The third column is the p-values of the change-points.

-# Format of list form datasets

-Sometimes list form Hi-C dataset files are indexed by their resolution like the folowing 50k resolution data.
-The first column is row indices, second column is column indices and third column is count reads.

-0 0 16.0

-0 50000 4.0

-50000 150000  5.0

-User should first divide the row and column indices by their resolution, making it looks like the following tab separated file.

-0	0	16.0

-0	1	4.0

-1	3	5.0